-The Company provides a Company sponsored Group RRSP plan to all salaried employees.
-The Company matches a percentage of the employee's contribution up to a maximum of 5% of base salary.
-During 2023, certain NEOs were eligible for RRSP contributions by the Company of up to \$30,780.
+The Company provides a Company sponsored Group Registered Retirement Savings Plan (RRSP) which matches 100% of an eligible employee's own contribution up to a maximum of 5% of base salary.
+During 2024, certain NEOs were eligible for RRSP contributions by the Company of up to \$31,560.